sasquach45932/all-goblins-have-names/README.md

 ## Reborn Status

-I picked this module up as it hadn't been updated in a while.
+I picked this module up in December 2023 as it hadn't been updated in a while.
 I have it working for what I need for DnD5e.
 Anything else that doesn't work will be reviewd at as bug reports come in here on GitHub.

 ## How to use it